Overview

 globalized workforce.

-This writing delves into the complex discourse surrounding
+delves into the complex discourse surrounding immigration in contemporary

-immigration in contemporary society.
-It explores how these opposing viewpoints
+society.
+It explores how these opposing viewpoints manifest in political

-manifest in political rhetoric, media representations, and public opinion.
-By
+rhetoric, media representations, and public opinion.
+By examining the

-examining the peripheralism inherent in both nationalist and internationalist
+peripheralism inherent in both nationalist and internationalist narratives, it

-narratives, it aims to uncover the underlying motivations, fears, and
+aims to uncover the underlying motivations, fears, and aspirations that drive

-contested in the twenty-first century.
-Ultimately, this writing aspires to
+twenty-first century.
+Ultimately, this writing aspires to contribute to the

-contribute to the broader discourse on immigration by highlighting the need for
+broader discourse on immigration by highlighting the need for balanced and

 Outline